-Lina opened her first restaurant in Venice in 1945, offering her childhood favorites from the northern Lagoon, where the family had been living during the war, just north of Lio Piccolo and Torcello: People went foraging for herbs in spring and used herbs and wild fruit in their staple dishes in winter.
+Lina opened her first restaurant in Venice in 1945, cooking childhood dishes from the northern Lagoon, where the family had been living during the war, just north of Lio Piccolo and Torcello: People went foraging for herbs in spring and used herbs and wild fruit in their staple dishes in winter.

-She also started collecting ancient recipes from monasteries in the Lagoon and in Venice: San Francesco della Vigna, San Lazzaro degli Armeni, and the forgotten libary of San Zaccaria, of whom she is the guardian:
+In the 1960s, Lina started collecting ancient recipes from monasteries in the Lagoon and in Venice: San Francesco della Vigna, San Lazzaro degli Armeni, and the forgotten library of San Zaccaria, located in the house she bought in 1968:

-This was the food eaten in pre-industrial times, serving a purpose: Food = health = beauty.
-Food was considered the best medicine in the Venice of the past, so we thought that during our current changing, fast-paced and unsure times, adding healthy and delicious touches to food might be useful.
+Recipes of the pre-industrial age, between 700 and 300 years old, which had to fulfill a purpose: Food = health = beauty.
+Food enriched by herbs, blossoms and spices was considered medicine in Venice, so we thought that during our changing, fast-paced and unsure times, adding healthy and delicious touches to food might be useful.

 €39,80 / year